Sandeeplakhiwal/Coursebook/Readme.md

 - You can request a new course according to your preference
   ![RequestCourse](https://res.cloudinary.com/dkqp81ehr/image/upload/v1686394859/requestcoursescs_z4ptxc.jpg)

-- Dashboard specially designed for Admin that can access the stats of users, subscribes and views.
+- Dashboard specially designed for Admin that can access the Stats of Users, Subscriptions and Views.
   ![dashboardStats](https://github.com/Sandeeplakhiwal/Coursebook/assets/95290795/138d87ab-3b20-4ee8-98ca-6bc2a56f70d4)